Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 50. What are intercostal retractions?

-A general term for the inward movement of tissue between the ribs during inspiration due to an increased negative intrapleural pressure generated during respiratory distress
+Intercostal retractions refer to the inward movement of tissue between the ribs during inspiration, often seen in respiratory distress due to increased negative intrapleural pressure.

 51. What is transmural pressure?

-The difference between the alveolar pressure and the pleural pressure
+Transmural pressure is the difference between alveolar pressure and pleural pressure.

 52. What is transthoracic pressure?

-The difference between the alveolar pressure and the body surface pressure
+Transthoracic pressure is the difference between alveolar pressure and body surface pressure.

-A clinical measurement used to evaluate the elastic forces of the lungs
+Lung compliance is a clinical measurement used to assess the elastic properties of the lungs, indicating how easily the lungs expand with pressure.

 54. How do air trapping and hyperinflation affect lung compliance?